lrudzka/Time4Type-PHP/README.md

 The application uses Fetch to get data from free football API.

-The application uses Google reCAPTCHA Component for protecting the application from bots.
+The application uses Google reCAPTCHA Component for protecting the application against bots.

 Connections to the mySQL database are established by creating instances of the PDO base class.